gypsydiver/boxes/hackthebox/01-busqueda/writeup.md

 2 rows in set (0.00 sec)
 ```

-seems like there are only two users on the database, time to pay `gitea.searcher.htb` a visit!
+There are only two users on the database, time to pay `gitea.searcher.htb` a visit!

-`cody`'s login reveals a repo containing the flask app we used to gain a foothold on the system and not much more
+`cody`'s login reveals a repo containing the flask app we used to gain a foothold on the system and not much more.

-using `administrator:yuiu1hoiu4i5ho1uh` as login credentials we find a `scripts` repo that contains what seems to be the python tool we used earlier, the `full-checkup` subcommand on the `system-checkup.py` script looks particularly interesting:
+Using `administrator:yuiu1hoiu4i5ho1uh` as login credentials we find a `scripts` repo that contains what seems to be the python tool we used earlier, the `full-checkup` subcommand on the `system-checkup.py` script looks particularly interesting:

 ```
 [...]